MediaMath/screenshooter/README.md

 Then to set up the virtual environment via virtualenvwrapper the following must be done:
 ```
-$ export WORKON_HOME=~/Envs #this creates a directory to store all the virtual environments
+$ export WORKON_HOME=~/Envs #tells virtualenvwrapper where to place your virtual environments
 $ source /usr/local/bin/virtualenvwrapper.sh #lets terminal know you want to start using virtualenvwrapper commands

 #to create a virtual environment